What Could Be Causing Your Uneven Cooling

 We talk about air filters a lot on our blog, and for a good reason!
 Air filters affect your air conditioning in multiple ways: air quality, efficiency, wear-and-tear, and more.
 When it comes to hot spots in your house, your air filter might just be the culprit.

 How does this happen?
-As your air filter removes dirt and debris from the air passing through your ducts, the grime builds up.
+As your air filter removes dirt, pet hair, and debris from the air passing through your ducts, the grime builds up.
 This means we have to replace our air filters about once a month.
 When an air filter gets too dirty, it can block air flow and even cause total loss of airflow in some parts of the system.
 This is because the AC system is blowing, but the air is getting slowed down by the dirty filter.

 Replace your air filters for the most efficient system possible!
 Whether or not this is your issue, your power bill and HVAC system will thank you.
+(Think about getting a UV light or other type of air scrubber for even better IAQ!)

 A Short-Cycling System